The fact that Settle has been named one of the country’s most desirable addresses will come as no surprise to residents.

 When estate agents crunched information from more than 1,000 locations in England to find the best, Settle was number eight in their national top ten.

-While that is not limited to Settle – it was set up across North Yorkshire as part of the response to the coronavirus pandemic – the town has embraced the website with enthusiasm, with a baker’s dozen of businesses signed up.
+While that is not limited to Settle – it was set up across North Yorkshire as part of the response to the coronavirus pandemic – the town has embraced the scheme with enthusiasm, with a baker’s dozen of businesses signed up.

 While Settle’s 13 businesses provide services for that community, they are among hundreds that signed up across the county, offering a diverse range of goods and services to help residents with the difficulties of shopping during lockdown.

 While vaccinations and reducing infection rates for coronavirus are providing real hope that a return to normal life could be on the horizon, Buy Local could have longer-term benefits.

 It will have helped ensure businesses have survived, maintaining choice for customers and helping to secure the economic prosperity of communities.

 One Settle business that signed up to Buy Local is Settle Country Store, which sells goods ranging from outdoor clothing to hardware, pet food and equestrian products.

 Manager David Elms said: “We try and cater for our customers’ individual needs and we’ve always done that, even before Covid.”